Fence-UCSC/Storefront/testing/LoginUnitTest.md

 1. User name is displayed
 2. Accepts gmail and ucsc.edu domain since they are both google accounts
 3. User can only perform certain task if logged in
+4. Takes user straight to sell's portion of the site if new user.

 ### Test 2: Allows user to login using the login button from the welcome homepage
 1. Asks for google account